« Back to Glossary Index

 Bulleted instructions on the process, broken up with images

-300-word conclusion discussing how delicious the loaf bread the author made tasted, and how it was sold at a church bake sale
+300-word conclusion discussing how delicious the loaf of bread the author made was and how it was sold at a church bake sale

 Which site do you think best matches the user intent in this scenario?